Given the Chance

 - Despite these challenges, the program has had better results than those of mainstream employment services.
 In 2015-2016, 56% of all participants found a job.
 In comparison, 48% of Jobactive clients across all streams had been placed in work.
 Only 31% of culturally and linguistically diverse Jobactive clients accessing Stream B services were placed in work.
 Given the Chance builds jobseeking ‘know-how’ and connections with employers.

 - More than half of all Given the Chance jobs were labouring and sales worker jobs, classified at the lowest skill levels.
-These are ‘survival jobs’ whichhave real benefits for asylum seekers, but are also generally casual or short-term part time jobs.
+These are ‘survival jobs’ whichhave real benefits for people seeking asylum, but are also generally casual or short-term part time jobs.

 - The program has helped hundreds of people to find their first jobs in Australia.
 However, more work is needed to address the immigration policies and employer practices that prevent the broader group of people seeking asylum from achieving sustainable employment and economic security.